 Brazil allows for double citizenship under the condition that the other country does as well.
 The United States does not officially recognize dual citizenship, but is not against it meaning that you can obtain a Brazilian citizenship while still maintaining your American passport.
 You will be considered a Brazilian citizen by the government when you are inside the country.

 I hope you’ve found this article on how to get residency in Brazil to be helpful.
-For more information, or for assistance with residency in Brazil or elsewhere, please contact us below by filling out the form, Thank you.
+For more information, or for assistance with residency in Brazil or elsewhere, please contact us HERE.

 Also, here are a few articles on Brazil that I know you’ll find interesting!
 Enjoy!

 Like Our Articles?